OWASP/owasp-mastg/docs/MASTG/0x05b-Android-Security-Testing.md

 Devices that are supported by the [LineageOS](https://lineageos.org/ "LineageOS") project are also very good candidates for test devices.
 They have an active community, easy to follow flashing and rooting instructions and the latest Android versions are typically quickly available as a Lineage installation.
 LineageOS also continues support for new Android versions long after the OEM has stopped distributing updates.

-When working with an Android physical device, you'll want to enable Developer Mode and USB debugging on the device in order to use the @@@adb debugging interface.
+When working with an Android physical device, you'll want to enable Developer Mode and USB debugging on the device in order to use the #MASTG-TOOL-0004 debugging interface.
 Since Android 4.2 (API level 16), the **Developer options** sub menu in the Settings app is hidden by default.
 To activate it, tap the **Build number** section of the **About phone** view seven times.
 Note that the build number field's location varies slightly by device.
 For example, on LG Phones, it is under **About phone** -> **Software information**.
 Once you have done this, **Developer options** will be shown at bottom of the Settings menu.
 Once developer options are activated, you can enable debugging with the **USB debugging** switch.

 #### Testing on an Emulator